Light Rail Transit (Singapore): Bukit Panjang LRT

-For the Bukit Panjang LRT line, SMRT and LTA announced plans to completely overhaul the BPLRT system as the system is reaching its lifespan of 20 years.
+SMRT and LTA announced plans to completely overhaul the BPLRT system as the system was reaching its lifespan of 20 years.
+Transport Minister Khaw Boon Wan had also announced plans to shut the Bukit Panjang LRT down for a few years to facilitate for the system's overhaul.

-Transport Minister Khaw Boon Wan has also announced plans to shut the Bukit Panjang LRT down for a small number of years to pave the way for the system's overhaul.
-On 23 October 2017, SMRT announced that the Bukit Panjang Light Rail Transit (BPLRT) system will begin operations at 7 am, instead of 5.30am, on all Sundays from 12 November 2017 until the end of the year, to allow more time for works to improve service reliability.
+On 23 October 2017, SMRT announced that from 12 November 2017 till the end of the year, the BPLRT will begin operations later at 7am instead of 5.30am on all Sundays, to allow more time for track maintenance and renewal works, which will oversee the replacement of ageing rail mounting frames and rail expansion joints.

-On 23 March 2018, SMRT said that the Bukit Panjang LRT line will be closed on 11 Sundays from 15 April 2018 to 24 June 2018 as part of maintenance works aimed to improve the reliability of the beleaguered system.
+On 23 March 2018, SMRT announced that the BPLRT will be closed on all Sundays from 15 April to 24 June 2018 to facilitate maintenance works, which will oversee the replacement of the power rail and track switch components.

-On 21 June 2018, SMRT said from 1 July 2018 to 28 October 2018, all BPLRT stations will open on Sundays at 8am, instead of the usual 5.30am.
+On 21 June 2018, SMRT announced that from 1 July to 28 October 2018, the BPLRT will begin operations later at 8am instead of 5.30am on all Sundays, to carry out intensified maintenance work.

 On 12 January 2019, Ten Mile Junction served its last passengers and closed on the next day, 13 January 2019.
-It also marks the end of Service C on the Bukit Panjang LRT.
+Service C, which served the station, was also withdrawn.